aroline/web_TriAquae/README.md

 run backend/muti_ping3.py it will put the results of ping into "hosts_serverstatus" automatically

 step5:
-run backend/collect_hardware_information.py and write_mysql.py, put the assets information into "hosts_devinfo"
+run backend/collect_hardware_information.py and write_mysql.py, it will put the assets' information into "hosts_devinfo"

 step6:
 manage.py runserver ip:port